-This is where an argument and a discussion vary in definition; an argument is a discussion with emotion… or more specifically, negative emotion!
-The old cliché “let’s agree to disagree” is severely underrated and is generally the best course of action if a discussion is becoming heated and an argument seems unavoidable.
+This is where an argument and a discussion vary in definition: an argument is a discussion with emotion, or more specifically, negative emotion!
+The old cliché “let’s agree to disagree” is severely underrated and is generally the best course of action if a discussion is becoming heated and an argument seems inevitable.

-Now for some practical steps to dealing with arguments in a relationship…
+Now for some practical steps for dealing with arguments in a relationship…

 Have some space:

 The first and best advice shortly after having an argument (or during one if it is clear that it won’t be resolved amicably) is to have some space.
 This could be as little as a few minutes of realisation or as much as a couple of hours to calm down and think over what is important to you in the given situation.
-It is rare that I hear about arguments between couples that are anything more than ego orientated and it is rare an argument has actual crucial substance to it if it is fully broken down… although it won’t seem like that at the time!
+It is rare for arguments between couples to be anything more than ego orientated and it is rare an argument has actual crucial substance to it if it is fully broken down… although it won’t seem like that at the time!

 Try to avoid point scoring:

 Point scoring involves bringing up past, trivial examples that you feel at the time will back up your argument.
-Saying things such as, “yes but you always…” or “what about that time when you…” do NOTHING to help you in an argument.
-All they do is stir up past resentments between you and your partner and add further negative feelings to the mix.
+Saying things such as, “yes but you always…” or “what about that time when you…” do nothing to help you in an argument.
+All they do is stir up past resentments and add further negative feelings to the mix.